 Autism has been historically construed as being mutually exclusive with happiness and success.
 Philosophers and researchers Robert Chapman and Havi Carel bring the paradox of autistic thriving to light and reevaluate what it means to experience the “good human life.”

-Chapman and Carel unpack the types of injustices that people with autism face—primarily how people with autism have their intelligence or autonomy discounted in social and medical interactions.
-Then they look at “Autism’s Catch-22,” wherein people with autism are expected to fall in line with a prototypical view of autistic struggling, and if they don’t, they are seen as “not autistic.”
+Chapman and Carel unpack the types of injustices that autistic people face—primarily having their intelligence or autonomy discounted in social and medical interactions.
+Then they look at “Autism’s Catch-22,” wherein autistic people are expected to fall in line with a prototypical view of autistic struggling, and if they don’t, they are seen as “not autistic.”
 With all this in mind, the authors aim to find ways to reframe autism and autistic thriving so that the injustices they face can be remedied.

 “Importantly, autism slightly differs from many cases of disability insofar as autistic people do tend to have low levels of wellbeing,” Chapman and Carel write.

 “Specific disabilities are associated with low wellbeing if they are associated with high levels of stigma or greatly impaired functioning.
 With this in mind, it’s vital to consider that how autistic voices have consistently argued that any impediment to autistic wellbeing and functioning is best understood in terms of social barriers, marginalization, stigma, and exclusion.
 For instance, Milton and Sims found that a key reason autistic people attributed to hindering their wellbeing was barriers to belonging, rather than simply their being autistic.”

 The “medical deficit view” of autism sees it as a neurodevelopmental disorder that hinders communication and reduces one’s capacity for empathy.
 Critical scholars and activists have argued that the medical deficit view of autism makes it out to be intrinsically at odds with happiness and success, and this is how autistic people are often unjustly stripped of their ability to represent themselves.